Still All Down Hill

 The objective is to concentrate on leading indicators of economic activity to determine whether the economy is strengthening or weakening, and the rate of inflation is increasing or decreasing.

-This week we examine the Consumer Price Index, weekly unemployment claims, retail sales, industrial production.
+This week, we examine the Consumer Price Index, weekly unemployment claims, retail sales, and industrial production.

 Consumer Price Index